Homemade Carp Bait - The Best Recipes for Carp Fishing

 Properly dried boilies last several months.
 Frozen boilies should be kept in the freezer.
 Boilies soaked in liquid should be used within 2–4 weeks.

-What sizes of Carp Boilies are best?
+What sizes of Carp Bait are best?

 Common sizes are 12 mm, 16 mm, 18 mm, and 20 mm.
 Smaller boilies work in heavily fished waters; larger ones help avoid small fish.